 - a) Use the arrow tool (right-click on the line-selection tool-button) to create to arrows that point to a nucleus each.
 Before creating the arrows, use the options of the arrow-tool to set the color of the arrows to magenta. - b) Use the text tool to write an annotation for each arrow (nucleus one and nucleus two).
-Use ctrl+b to add the text to the overlay as it is or ctrl+alt+b to it to the overlay with different options. - c) Modify the arrows.
+Use ctrl+alt+b to add the text to the overlay. - c) Modify the arrows.
 Hint: Call Use Image>Overlay>To ROI Manager first.
 Don't forget to click the Update-button on the roi-manager after modifying an arrow. - d) Replace the text nucleus one by another text (first nucleus).
 Hint: You can not modify the text itself.
 Select the text in the roi-manager, write a new text with the text-tool and press the update-button. - e) Add a third annotation.
-Hint: Convert the selections back into an overlay, add the new annotation to the overlay. - f) Use Image>Overlay>Flatten (ctrl+shift+f) to create an image containing the annotations that you can copy into your presentation.
+Hint: Convert the selections back into an overlay, add the new annotation to the overlay. - f) Use Image>Overlay>Flatten to create an image containing the annotations that you can copy into your presentation.
 In this image the annotation is not an overlay or roi, but added by changing pixel values.